rynocav226/wedding-website/frontend/README.md

 > Change title and icon - DONE
 > change favorite title - DONE
 > Have addresses open in map apps on phone - DONE
-> initial page load shows unstyled navbar for a quick sec -- DONE
+> initial page load shows unstyled navbar for a quick sec - DONE
-> once hosted, test when backend is not running and database is not running and handle error paths
+> once hosted, test when backend is not running and database is not running and handle error paths - DONE
 > revert error handling to the example - DONE
 > remove console logs
 > set min-heights on things - DONE
 > update based on Jorden's comments: reverify brewery crawl food, wedding details, bridal party centering, and new RSVP - DONE
 > make new favicon.ico - DONE
 > test with Firefox - can go smaller - DONE
-> upgrade backend account to always be available
+> upgrade backend account to always be available - DONE

 Navigation Menu
 > Put RSVP all the way to the right and make a different style to stand out - DONE